hkailahi/copia/docs/match_chart.md

 I want to see if it is worth implementing a k-sum (generalization version of the 2Sum, 3Sum) variant for finding the best matches.

 In a typical scenario I would perform this operation on a sorted list of either integers or values with integer weights.
-As I need to match bitvectors, only perfect complements can be found easily in this polynomial time [(O(n^(k/2) log^n) where k is 6)][1].
+As I need to match bitvectors, only perfect complements can be found easily in this polynomial time ([O(n^(k/2) log n)][1] where k is 6).
 Thus, I am charting Pickup-to-Recipient pairs to see whether or not perfect complements exist in pickups that cannot be fulfilled with a single recipient.

 The method of using perfect complements would save a lot of computation in exchange for a small amount of space.
 (By caching occurences of complementary values)